aldrinrenzcruz/bitbearner/README.md

 If it's the other way around, click the <b>Convert NS1 to NS2</b> button.

 This tool simply add/delete `ns.` in every Netscript functions, it also add/delete `await` if necessary.
 Furthermore, it will automatically wrap the whole code inside the `main function`.

-## About this tool
-It's intended, mostly, for new players of <em>Bitburner</em> who, like me, used `ns1` when starting and now wants to switch to `ns2`.

-It can also be used when helping new players who are using `ns1`.

 Feel free to use and reuse anything in this tool.